MrHunor/P99GUI/README.md

-Just clone it and download the latest version of P99 alongside
+Just run the .exe in releases :)!